AlexandrosPol/Data-Science-Projects/README.md

 - [Acknowledgments](#acknowledgments)

 ## Installation
+For R projects:
 Before running the scripts, ensure that R and RStudio are installed on your system.
 The scripts rely on several R packages, which can be installed using the following command in the R console:
 `R`

 install.packages(c("caret", "ggplot2", "cluster", "arules", "AppliedPredictiveModeling", "Metrics"))

+For Python Project:

+packages used: numpy, pandas, matplotlib, seaborn, scikit-learn

 ## Running the Scripts
 Each script can be executed within RStudio.
 Set the working directory to the location of the data files or update the file paths in the scripts accordingly.